 - 9.1 Debt rescheduling involves prematurely repaying existing loans and replacing them with new loans at current interest rates.
 Any savings in interest costs, however, must be assessed against the premium payable to the lender to compensate for their loss of interest.
-The amount of premium payable to the PWLB is calculated based on the difference in the interest rate on the existing loan and the prevailing interest rates for new borrowing.
-The main benefits of undertaking rescheduling include: - Generating interest savings, without exposing the Council to additional risk - Ensuring a better-balanced maturity profile and volatility ratio in the portfolio, - Reducing the level of investments, where no replacement borrowing is undertaken. - 9.2 The PWLB's premature repayment terms mean that any early redemption of existing PWLB loans is likely to be prohibitively expensive and unlikely to generate savings, even whilst rates for new borrowing are currently at higher levels.
+The amount of premium payable to the PWLB is calculated based on the difference in the interest rate on the existing loan and the prevailing interest rates for new borrowing, and the number of years remaining on the existing loan.
+The main benefits of undertaking rescheduling include: - Generating interest savings, without exposing the Council to additional risk, - Ensuring a better-balanced maturity profile and volatility ratio in the portfolio. - Reducing the level of investments, where no replacement borrowing is undertaken.

+9.2 The PWLB's premature repayment terms mean that any early redemption of existing PWLB loans is likely to be prohibitively expensive and unlikely to generate savings, even whilst rates for new borrowing are currently at higher levels.
 Further, the low average rate and maturity profile of the Council's long-term debt mean that it is unlikely that the current portfolio will offer any further significant opportunities.
-Consequently, there is unlikely to be any debt rescheduling undertaken in 2023/24.
+Consequently, there is unlikely to be any debt rescheduling undertaken in 2024/25.
 The position will, however, continue to be monitored to identify any opportunities which may arise.